 I think more people have gotten into running and exercising which is always a good thing (although, maybe that will make popular races even HARDER to get into).

 Do you workout at home, if so, what do you do?

 I do, as I mentioned, I’ve been doing Yoga.
 I’ve also been doing isometrics, lots of core work and push-ups.
 I’ve never had a lot of upper body strength, and I’m pretty proud to say I can do 50 push-ups at a sitting these days.

-How will life look for you post COVID-19?
+How will life look for in the future?

 I honestly don’t know.
 At this point, I’m still taking things day-to-day.
 My day job is in communications with a not-for-profit and one of my expertise is crisis communications and crisis management so I’ve been busier than most as of late.
 Don’t get me wrong, I’m not complaining (too much), I know a lot of folks are out of work and I’m thankful that I still have a job and that it’s pretty secure, but I look forward to things slowing down, moving back into my apartment and seeing and running with friends.

 Thinking about upcoming races that I’m signed up for – like the 50th Anniversary of the NYC Marathon, will I feel safe lining up at the Verrazano Narrows Bridge with 50,000 of my closest friends in November?